When Should You Hand in Your Notice? A Full Guide to Resigning

 -DO explain that you will work the entirety of your notice period and make sure to include the date of your last day of work.

--DON’T list all the reasons why you are quitting.
+-DON’T list all the reasons why you are resigning

--DON’T get too emotional, don’t allow your emotions to get the better of you remember you want to leave the job on good terms.
+-DON’T allow your emotions to get the better of you.

 Click here for more tips on how to write a resignation letter